Adampultz/spectral-parrot/README.md

 This repository comprises the code for Python (machine learning), SuperCollider (feedback processing and audio routing), and C (motor driver control running on two ESP32s).
 It is assumed that you have Python, SuperCollider, and the Arduino IDE (or similar) installed and are familiar with how these softwares work.

+The repo is still under construction and using the code is at your own risk.
+Get in touch if you are serious about using it.

 INSTRUCTIONS:

 1. Build a parrot.
 Instructions for this are pending.